koalaoycx/microgrid/README.md

 # microgrid

-1. This is a model for hybrid power system which consist of wind and water;\n
+1. This is a model for hybrid power system which consist of wind and water;

 2. A 20 unit commitment model